sl5net/SL5_preg_contentFinder/README.md

 a PHP Template Engine class using Perl Compatible Regular Expressions (PCRE)

-See complete examples inside example folder or inside the tests folder. :)
+See complete examples inside example folder or inside the test folder. :)

 Example source conversion :